Formal Verification of Unknown Dynamical Systems via Gaussian Process Regression: Introduction

-Machine learning has emerged as a powerful force for regressing unknown functions given a dataset.
-Nonparametric methods such as Gaussian process (GP) regression are winning favor for analyzing black-box systems due to their predictive power, uncertainty quantification, and ease of use \citep{Rasmussen:Book:2003,srinivas2012information}.
-By conditioning a prior GP on a dataset generated by a latent function, the regression returns a posterior GP that includes the \emph{maximum a posteriori} estimate of the function.
-The main challenge in using machine learning for verification is a proper treatment of the learning uncertainty.
-If this uncertainty is not formally characterized, the guarantees generated using the learned model are not applicable to the latent system.
-For unknown linear dynamics, specifically, techniques such as Bayesian inference along with trajectory sampling and chance-constrained have been explored for behavior and stability analysis \cite{Haesaert:Automatica:2017,Kenanian:Automatica:2019}.
-For more general systems, estimation methods such as piecewise-polynomial functions and GPs coupled with barrier functions have been developed \cite{Ahmadi:CDC:2017,jagtap2020barriers}.
-While these approaches provide means for analysis, they often lack the required formalism of the learning uncertainty or do not allow the use of full power of model-based frameworks.
+Machine learning has emerged as a powerful tool for learning unknown functions from data.
+In particular, Gaussian process (GP) regression is becoming widespread to learn dynamical systems due to its predictive power, uncertainty quantification, and ease of use \cite{Rasmussen:Book:2003,srinivas2012information}.
+By conditioning a prior GP on a dataset, GP regression returns a posterior distribution that predicts the system dynamics via the application of the Bayes rule.
+However, the main challenge in using GP regression (and machine learning in general) for verification in the context of safety-critical applications is the need to formally quantify the error in the learning process and propagate it in the verification pipeline.
+Existing data-driven approaches often lack the required formalism and/or are limited to linear systems.

-This article details an end-to-end data-driven verification framework that enables the use of off-the-shelf model-based verification tools and provides the required formalism to extend the guarantees to the latent system.
+This article introduces an end-to-end data-driven verification framework that enables the use of off-the-shelf model-based verification tools and provides the required formalism to extend the guarantees to the latent system.
 An overview of the framework is shown in Figure~\ref{fig:overview}.
 Given a noisy input-output dataset of the latent system and a temporal logic specification (LTL or PCTL formula), the framework produces verification results in the form of three sets of initial states: $\Qyes$, $\Qposs$, $\Qno$, from which the system is guaranteed to fully, possibly, and never satisfy the specification, respectively.